Eustace Graham Keogh: Early life

 Eustace Graham Keogh was born in Rutherglen, Victoria, on 24 April 1899, the second son of Arthur Graham Keogh, a medical practitioner.
-He was educated at Christian Brother College, East Melbourne.
-On 13 May 1916, he volunteered to serve in the First AIF, raining his age by a year.
+He was educated at Christian Brothers College, East Melbourne.
+On 13 May 1916, he volunteered to serve in the First AIF, raising his age by a year.
 At age 18, he still needed parental permission.
 His father endorsed the attestation form on condition that he did not leave Australia until he was 19.
 The Army ignored this.

 Keogh was sent to Broadmeadows, Victoria, where he trained as a signaller.
 He was assigned to the 1st Australian Wireless Signal Squadron, and embarked for Iraq on the RMS Malwa on 25 July 1916, joining his unit as Basra on 28 August.
 He was evacuated to hospital in India on 11 September, but returned to duty with his unit on 1 March 1917.
 He served in Iraq and Iran until the end of the war, embarking for Australia on the SS Janus on 26 February 1919.
 On 15 April 1919, he reached Melbourne, where he was discharged from the Army with the rank of sapper on 25 May 1919.
 He was awarded the British War Medal and the Victory Medal, but his application for the General Service Medal was declined, as he was not in Iraq during the eligibility period, which was after 14 July 1919.

 On 21 October 1922, Keogh married Freda Evelyn Mikkelsen.
 He qualified as a civil engineer and surveyor, and was commissioned as a lieutenant in the 24th Battalion, a part-time Militia unit, on 22 November 1924.
 He was promoted to captain on 27 September 1929, and major on 5 November 1935.
 He won the AMF Gold Medal Essay in 1931, and again in 1937.
 On 21 April 1939, he was appointed Deputy Assistant Adjutant General (DAAG) of the 3rd Division.